-"Too Low" is shown if the current Black Level setting cannot be achieved either because:
+Too Low - Is shown if the current Black Level setting can not be achieved either because:

-- The setting is lower than that of the characteristics of the LCD panel with the current Brightness setting. - If Ambient Light Compensation is enabled, the setting is lower than that of the combined ambient lighting glare on the screen and characteristics of the LCD panel with the current Brightness setting.
+- a) The setting is lower than that of the characteristics of the LCD panel with the current Brightness setting. - b) If Ambient Light Compensation is enabled, the setting is lower than that of the combined ambient lighting glare on the screen and characteristics of the LCD panel with the current Brightness setting.

-In either case, increase the Black Level control level to a point where the warning icon disappears, which indicates the display can achieve the current Black Level value, or set the control to Minimum to select the lowest possible Black Level.
+In either case, increase the Black Level control level to a point where the warning icon disappears, which indicates the display can achieve the current Black Level value, or set the control to 0.0 cd to select the lowest possible Black Level.

-controls are changed.
-The monitor will not update the black level based on the ambient light sensor reading.
+Note: The Ambient Light Compensation is only updated whenever the Brightness, Black Level or Picture Mode controls are changed.
+The monitor will not otherwise update the black level based on the ambient light sensor reading.